+Let’s be clear about one thing form the start, my Bourguignon recipe is nothing like a classic, French Boeuf Bourguignon.
 Although this weeknight stew recipe is anything but traditional–bison and celery in Bourguignon (gasp! )–I love it.
-It’s my winter, healthy version of comfort food.
+This Bison Bourguignon recipe is my winter, healthy version of comfort food.
 And any wine lover will appreciate it.
 (As will anyone who loves a one-pot meal.)

 Although bison, sometimes called buffalo, can be tricky to cook, I love using it as a substitute in beef recipes.
 It has far less fat and more protein than beef, which is largely why it’s considered aphrodisiac…And then, of course, there’s the fact that it has wild in the name…Now, here’s the best part to this recipe.
 Because you’re stewing the meat, you don’t have to worry about the bison getting tough, which is always a danger when you’re grilling or searing.